davidjb/turris-omnia-tls/README.md

 # Let's Encrypt Certificates for Turris Omnia

-This config utilises the [Acme.sh](https://github.com/Neilpang/acme.sh) client to issue a Let's Encrypt certificate for use wtih the Turris Omnia web interface.
+This config utilises the [Acme.sh](https://github.com/acmesh-official/acme.sh) client to issue Let's Encrypt certificates for use wtih the Turris Omnia web interface.

+If you're looking to issue and manage just a single certificate within OpenWrt, see the official, packaged-based solution at https://github.com/acmesh-official/acme.sh/wiki/How-to-run-on-OpenWRT.

 Adapted in part from the instructions at
 <https://doc.turris.cz/doc/en/public/letencrypt_turris_lighttpd> for improved
-security and simplicity.

-This may also work for other OpenWrt devices but has not yet been tested in such an environment.
+security and simplicity; this setup should work fine for other OpenWrt devices using lighttpd.

 ## Key features

-* Uses [Acme.sh](https://github.com/Neilpang/acme.sh) client for free TLS certificates.
+* Uses [Acme.sh](https://github.com/acmesh-official/acme.sh) client for free TLS certificates
 * Uses hook scripts to simplify issue and renewal process
-* Automatically formats certificates for lighttpd
+* Opportunistically opens and closes firewall port 80
-* Restarts lighttpd to deploy certificates
+* Restarts lighttpd to deploy certificates (requires lighttpd 1.4.53 for `ssl.privkey` support)
-* Adds TLS improvements to lighttpd following [Mozilla's config generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/).
+* Configures lighttpd for TLSv1.3 only following [Mozilla's config generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/).
-* Opportunistically opens and closes firewall port 80 on Turris Omnia
+* Disables lighttpd from running insecurely on port 80
-* Runs lighttpd on a separate HTTP port to port 80.
-This avoids needing to stop and start lighttpd but also fully avoids the issue of inadvertently exposing the UI to the public Internet as the firewall is opened and closed.

   * HSTS handles the odd case where you forget or are too lazy to type in the `https://` at the start.
 Just load the `https://` URL once and your browser